Ye (album): Promotional videos

 By June 6, 2018, West's official website had been updated to include footage from the listening party for Ye.
 A promotional video of the listening party was played on the website, set to the album tracks "I Thought About Killing You" and "Ghost Town".
 Rock provided narration for the video.
 West's website was later updated on October 22, 2019, in promotion of his ninth studio album Jesus Is King.

-There weren't any music videos released for Ye, but lyric videos for the tracks "All Mine" and "Violent Crimes" were officially released simultaneously on June 19, 2018.
-Both of the tracks were treated as singles from the album with the promotion, despite not having been released as such at the time, though "All Mine" later experienced a single release.
+No music videos were released for Ye, but lyric videos for the tracks "All Mine" and "Violent Crimes" were officially released simultaneously on June 19, 2018.
+Both of the tracks were treated as singles from the album with the promotion, despite not having been released as such at the time.
 The videos include the lyrics being written out on the same Wyoming mountain range displayed on the artwork for Ye, while the lyrics are in the same font used for the text on the artwork.

 Singles

-West initially debuted Ye on June 1, 2018, without any singles, as is popular among musicians using the sudden release option that don't want a big marketing roll out.
+West initially debuted Ye on June 1, 2018, without any singles.
 On June 8, "Yikes" was released to UK mainstream radio stations by West's labels as the lead single from the album.
 Three days later, it was revealed that West had to choose a lead single in the United States for promotion.
 Simultaneously, the song was revealed to have been selected by West for release as a single in the US.
 It was serviced to US radio stations through West's labels as the lead single on June 11, 2018.
 Prior to release as a single, the song charted at number eight on the US Billboard Hot 100, standing as West's first solo track to enter the top 10 of the Hot 100 since the single "Heartless" in 2008 and becoming his 16th top 10 single on the chart.
 After having been released as a single, the song made its debut at number 10 on the UK Singles Chart, standing as West's 19th top 10 single on the chart.
 On August 14, 2019, "Yikes" was certified platinum in the US by the Recording Industry Association of America (RIAA) for sales of 1,000,000 certified units.
 The song was later certified gold in the United Kingdom by the British Phonographic Industry (BPI) for selling 200,000 units.